 The proposed UE-CoMIMO framework considers collaboration among devices in a personal area network.
 To realize the UE-CoMIMO concept, a key enabler is how to connect devices together for collaboration.
 Wired backhaul connections, commonly used in multi-TRP techniques on the network side, are not ideal for end-user experience and portable/mobile device deployments.
-Therefore, wireless connections, such as Wi-Fi, sidelink, Bluetooth, RF repeater, and L2/L3 relays, are more feasible to realize the UE-CoMIMO concept.
-Previous academic studies, such as \cite{Sousa-JWCN13} and its followers, have explored the concept of user-side collaboration.
-They focused on relay selection schemes and theoretical channel capacities under the LTE context, assuming inter-connection among devices relies on a secondary interface like Wi-Fi or Bluetooth.
+Therefore, wireless connections such as Wi-Fi, sidelink, Bluetooth, RF repeater, and L2/L3 relays\footnote{Definitions of L2 and L3 relays are provided in \cite{TR38.836} and \cite{TR23.752}.
+They are standardized in NR Rel-17.
+From a protocol stack perspective, the L2 relay is built under packet data convergence protocol, a Layer-2 protocol, while the L3 relay is built under the Layer-3 network layer.} are more feasible to realize the UE-CoMIMO concept.
+Both L2 and L3 relays need to process protocol-related headers introduced by each layer, decode their received signals to extract data, and reconstruct signals for forwarding.
+Previous academic studies, such as \cite{Sousa-JWCN13}, have explored the concept of user-side collaboration, focusing on relay selection schemes and theoretical channel capacities under the LTE context, assuming inter-connection among devices relies on a secondary interface like Wi-Fi or Bluetooth.
 However, conventional L2/L3 relay and Wi-Fi tethering-based approaches introduce latency due to signal decoding and RAT-converting from NR Uu interface to either Wi-Fi or sidelink interface.
-This latency may make the real-time services such as AR/VR unachievable.
-Thus, this paper will introduce advanced L1 relay approaches that can aggregate antenna capability among collaborative devices while minimizing the latency.
+This latency may make real-time services such as augmented/virtual reality unachievable.
+Thus, this paper will introduce advanced L1 relay approaches that can aggregate antenna capability among collaborative devices while minimizing latency.

 Different personal area devices, such as smartphones, wearable devices, CPEs, or public devices, might have varying capacities in antenna numbers and signal processing, leading to various augmentation modes such as diversity, rank, or localization augmentations.
 These use cases will be discussed thoroughly in the upcoming sections.
 The performance improvements of UE-CoMIMO will be quantified by system-level simulations to demonstrate its effectiveness.
 Lastly, this article will discuss necessary research efforts and directions to realize UE-CoMIMO in future 6G networks.